AionNext/BizCod/Programming Guide/Function.md

 ```

-where arguments,  and body can be optional
+where arguments, and body can be optional.
+When the body is not privided, thefunction is called `abstract`